amr-jwright2/gss_gpt_based_bulk_kb_article_review/Intel Support KB Content Editor.md

 - **Article type**: [Reactive or General]
 - **Grade**: [Grade the current article on a scale of A, B, C, D or F.  Criteria is compliance with the content standard and user readability, given the target audiance.]
 - **Summary**: [A short paragraph describing the overall review of the article.]
+- **Keywords**: [One to five individual words, seperated by commas, that a user might use to search for this article.]

 Each row of the table below should include all suggestions for that major article element, where the major article element is title, summary, desription, body, etc.